The Comedy about a Bank Robbery | Theatre Review

 The play itself is set in 1950s America.
 A bank robber, Mitch, has escaped prison to rob a Hungarian diamond from a bank in Missouri.
-He goes to his swindling girlfriend for help, just as she is attempting to swindle money out a young pickpocket who she thinks is a lawyer-doctor-rabbi.
-This young pickpocket gets roped into the scheme with her and her on-again-off-again boyfriend and all hell breaks loose.
+He goes to his swindling girlfriend for help.
+Just as she is attempting to swindle money out of a young pickpocket who she thinks is a lawyer-doctor-rabbi.
+This young pickpocket gets roped into the scheme with her and her on-off boyfriend and all hell breaks loose.

-The weaknesses of the show, as for any comedy/pantomime, is the need for there to be a funny one-liner, joke or incident happening at every minute.
-Some are bound to be stronger than others and it does take a little while for the play to warm up and get into it’s full comedic stride.
+The weakness of the show, as for any comedy, is the need for there to be a funny one-liner, joke, or incident happening at every minute.
+Some are bound to be stronger than others.
+As a result, it does take a little while for the play to warm up and get into its full comedic stride.

 Whereas the second act is boiling, the first act is only simmering.

-I went with my friend Rob – Hi Rob! – and he and I were still giggling the following day, swapping one-liners over Twitter.
+I went with my friend Rob and he and I were still giggling the following day, swapping one-liners over Twitter.
 I guarantee that no matter what there will be one gut-busting belly laugh in it for every viewer.
-For me, it was the seagulls, for Rob it was the simple act of attempting to throw a ball of paper into a waste paper bin whilst strapped to a wall.
+For me, it was the seagulls, for Rob it was the simple act of attempting to throw a ball of paper into a waste paper bin.